Roland-Sankara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 101-Symbolic_link_permission
 This script chnages the ownership and group of a symbolic link.
 This by using the `chown -h user:group link`

+## 102-if_only
+This script will update the file owner only if the current owner is verified.
+It uses the command `chown --from=current-owner new-owner file`